 received Cartier-Bresson Award

-lives and works in Johannesburg, South Africa.
+died in Johannesburg, South Africa.